 Many children with injuries present to busy emergency departments (EDs) where immediate patient care is the overriding priority, thus limiting time for in-depth assessment and information gathering.
 Variable clinician experience and knowledge of safeguarding together with a lack of confidence and anxiety about raising child protection concerns may play a role in the quality of the assessment.

-Every pre-school child in the UK is allocated a health visitor (HV), a community based nurse who is trained in early years healthcare and contributes to the delivery of a Child Health Programme in the first five years of life; this includes mandated universal services supporting early prevention and prioritising safeguarding within the home (PHE 2016).
+Every pre-school child in the UK is allocated a health visitor (HV), a community-based nurse who is trained in early years healthcare and contributes to the delivery of a Child Health Programme in the first five years of life; this includes mandated universal services supporting early prevention and prioritising safeguarding within the home (PHE 2016).
 Therefore, HVs gain knowledge about the home situation and potential risk factors (DH 2010).

 The aims of this study were, 1), to describe the prevalence of maltreatment risk factors identified by HVs for pre-school children who sustain burn injuries and 2), to compare the extent to which data were recorded for three specific maltreatment risk factors common to both ED and HV data collection proformas: domestic violence, social care involvement (whether the family has currently, or has had, any social care involvement in the past) and developmental impairment.